 - In the 1700s, during the heyday of trade between Spain and the Caribbean, most ships that disappeared were laden with a cargo of bananas.

 - When a tall ship sank, little more than the carried bananas would be found floating on the surface.
-This induced some to believe that it was the fruit’s presence that caused the accident.
+This induced some to believe that the fruit’s presence caused the accident.

 - Oils from a banana would rub off onto the hands of a fisherman, and that oil would spook the fish.